Playwo/Discord.InteractivityAddon/README.md

 ## Installation
 The package is available to download on [NuGet](https://www.nuget.org/packages/Discord.InteractivityAddon).
+Make sure to use the preview version of this package if you are planning to use the preview of Discord.Net

 ## Features
  - Waiting for a message / reaction which passes your filter